janos-raul/esp32-cam-mjpeg-multiclient-WebServer/README.md

 **This version uses FreeRTOS tasks to enable streaming to up to 10 connected clients**

+Working example of this fork you can check out [here](http://vlaha-41.go.ro:50800).

 Inspired by and based on this Instructable: [$9 RTSP Video Streamer Using the ESP32-CAM Board](https://www.instructables.com/id/9-RTSP-Video-Streamer-Using-the-ESP32-CAM-Board/)